 If you want a solid blackberry hedge, we suggest planting them at 5 plants per metre in a staggered double row, with 33 cms between each plant along the row and 40cms between the rows.

 The native blackberry is one of the fastest growing large shrubs in the country.
 It will grow almost anywhere apart from very wet sites, although its shallow root system allows it do well on raised banks near streams and lakes.
 The heart of a bramble bush is underground, sending up new canes every year from just below the soil.
 This makes it almost impossible to kill a blackberry by cutting it back: you have to dig it up or use weed killer.
 Although blackberries can be a troublesome weed to some gardeners, a dense thicket of brambles provides first class accommodation for all sorts of birds and small animals.

-Brambles are very thorny.
-They are self fertile and produce crops of fruit for several weeks in late summer and autumn.
+Brambles are self fertile and produce crops of fruit for several weeks in late summer and autumn.